It happens a lot. The dream vacation on the beach, at the lake or on the ski slopes suddenly morphs into a dream of buying a piece of paradise.

 Think about location, location, location.

 Yes, it's a cliché, but no less true for vacation properties than for other real estate.
 Homes near beaches or mountains tend to attract the greatest number of interested buyers or renters.
 Check out all four seasons in your targeted area because the atmosphere can change dramatically based on busy or slower seasons.
-Finally, if you plan to use the place often, consider something within a few-hours drive or flight.
+Finally, consider something within a few-hours drive or flight.
 Anything much farther tends to discourage frequent visits.

 Consider renting first, then buying.